The Difference Between Sterile, Distilled and Deionized Water

 Deionized Water for Drinking

 Studies show that drinking deionized water may cause people to urinate more and eliminate more electrolytes from the body.
-DI water may also have lower pH and is also not acidic.
-So drinking DI water may not cause immediate health effects.
-There is also a small risk there could be residual traces of deionization resins in the water.
+DI water may also have a lower pH and be less acidic, so it may not cause immediate health effects.
+There is also a small risk of residual deionization resins in the water.

 Distilled Vs. Deionized Water